Night's Black Agents (role-playing game): Abilities and backgrounds

 Character creation is point-based.
-There are no character attributes like intelligence or strength in NBA – characters are based on abilities and backgrounds.
+There are no character attributes like intelligence or strength; characters are based on abilities and backgrounds.

 Abilities are narrow skills that cost a point a level and are split into investigative and general ability points.
-Having at least one point in an ability makes the character proficient in it.
+Having at least one point in an ability gives the character proficiency.
 Having eight or more points in an ability grants access to advantages called "cherries" that grant bonuses to the character's actions when using that ability.

 Backgrounds are ability packages that are made up of six points of investigative abilities and 18 points of general abilities each.
 For instance, the bang and burn background makes the character an expert in demolitions while the wet-work background makes the character an expert assassin.
 They provide character guidelines for new players or quick templates for a pickup game.
 This speeds character creation and allows the campaign to get up and start running.